emojicode/emojicode.github.io/src/reference/types.md

 1004 ➡️ 🖍surprise
 ```

-You cannot you cannot call any methods on ⚪ and you cast to ⚪ at run-time.
+You cannot call any methods on ⚪ and you cast to ⚪ at run-time.

 ### 🔵 Someobject